DoD-Platform-One/gitlab/chart/doc/charts/shared-secrets/index.md

   enabled: false
 ```

+NOTE:
-NOTE: **Note:** If you disable this sub-chart, you **must** manually create all secrets,
+If you disable this sub-chart, you **must** manually create all secrets,
 and provide all necessary secret content.
 See [installation/secrets](../../installation/secrets.md#manual-secret-creation-optional)
 for further details.